Attacker Three Unlocked Doors Away From PM - Guido Fawkes

 3. From Members’ Lobby he could have made it to the Commons voting lobbies, where Theresa May and other MPs were gathered at the time of the attack.
 There are no armed police protecting this route, only doorkeepers.

-Yesterday’s attacker was metres away from the Prime Minister, ministers and other MPs.
+Yesterday’s attacker was yards away from the Prime Minister, ministers and other MPs.
 Had Fallon’s SO1 officer not been in the right place at the right time, he would have had a free run.
 A parliamentary source says: “If this was an elite terrorist with an automatic gun and a floor plan he could have wiped out many MPs”.
 This security angle is currently causing huge concern on the parliamentary estate…

+UPDATE: An MP with military experience has written to the parliamentary authorities to alert them to the lack of security for MPs during Commons votes.
+He tells Guido the attacker was dangerously close to the Prime Minister as she voted yesterday.
+And he has told the authorities that MPs are most at threat from terror attacks when there is a division, as large numbers of MPs are walking towards the Commons at the same time, with relatively little protection.
+This was the case yesterday when, as you can see above, the attacker was yards away from dozens of MPs and even the PM.